meloncafe/django-celery-docker-template/README.md

 ```

 ## How to use
+> Copy the config/.env.example file to the .env file, fill in the contents and use it.

 > For development, use your own django runserver and use Docker for Production deployment

 ## Make Superuser